Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Dynamical Partitions, Directed Graphs and Strips

 \subsection{Strips}

-We introduce strips in the plane that will enable us to later construct, inductively, the object of primary interest to us: the lamination.
+We introduce strips in the plane that will enable us later to construct, inductively, the object of primary interest to us: the lamination.
 Observe that the strip are an abstract generalization of the $\mathcal B_n$ strips built earlier to contain the curves of secondary tangencies.
+We start by defining $r$-tangency strips, with $r$ a positive number; see Figure \ref{strips}.

 \begin{defin} Let $r>0$, $r\in\mathbb N$ and let $F$ be an unfolding.
 An $r$-tangency strip $S$ is an open region in $[-t_0,t_0]\times[-a_0,a_0]$ satisfying the following: \begin{itemize} \item $S$ is bounded by the graph of two functions $s_l,s_u:[-t_0,t_0]\to\mathbb R$ such that, for all $t\in[-t_0,t_0]$,